 Try “Incognito” Mode

 This may be a bit of a contentious point, but it can’t hurt.
-Websites track your activity via cookies, which register all sorts of data that is supposed to improve your experience when navigating the site.
+Websites track your activity via cookies, which register all sorts of data that are supposed to improve your experience when navigating the site.
 Thus, you’re providing the website with your data.
 This may allow your ticket vendor to use your location data and whatnot to adjust the results you are shown.
 While this is supposed to be a feature that gives you the best deals for online ticket purchases, that may not necessarily be the way it happens.
 Use the incognito mode of your browser to get around these possible hurdles.

 It is always a good idea to check prices at several vendors when you’re hunting for a bargain.
 When it comes to the hunt for cheap flight tickets online, don’t just stick with a single flight website.
 Check prices on several, even if they’re just ticket pricing aggregators.
 The way the websites look for cheapest flights – or where they look for them – may vary.
 Their algorithms are made by people after all and might prioritize different things when it comes to looking up prices.
 That’s why it’s possible you may find cheaper flights by browsing several websites or using different apps.
 Google Flights, Skyscanner, Momondo – you have many options open to you.